wfailla/un-orchestrator/NFs/README_LAUNCH_VNF.md

         }
     }

-This json can be stored in a file (e.g., nffg.json) and provided to the un-orchestrar either through the command line at the boot of the un-orchestrator, or through its REST API.
+This json can be stored in a file (e.g., nffg.json) and provided to the un-orchestrator either through the command line at the boot of the un-orchestrator, or through its REST API.
 In the latter case, the command to be used is the following:

       curl -i -H "Content-Type: application/json" -d "@nffg.json" -X PUT  http://un-orchestrator-address:port/graph/graphid